awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/hdr-support.md

 **Note**
 When professional color graders convert an asset from HDR to SDR, they make artistic decisions about where to map colors from the larger space that don't exist in the smaller space\.
 There is no standard formula to map these values automatically\.
 The tone mapping technology that MediaConvert uses to do automatic conversion from HDR to SDR approximates the outcome of manually regrading from HDR to SDR\.
 This automatic conversion works well with most content, but we recommend that you review your outputs to confirm the tone mapping results\.

-## Creating HDR HLS Outputs That Comply with the Apple Specification<a name="creating-hdr-hls-outputs-that-comply-with-the-apple-specification"></a>
+## Creating HDR HLS outputs that comply with the Apple specification<a name="creating-hdr-hls-outputs-that-comply-with-the-apple-specification"></a>

 For information about which Apple devices play back HDR content, see [Find and watch movies with 4K, HDR, Dolby Vision, or Dolby Atmos](https://support.apple.com/en-us/HT207949) in the Apple support documentation\.